Game of musical chairs follows Pennsylvania's special election

 By David Morgan and Jason Lange

-(Reuters) - The special election in Pennsylvania's 18th Congressional District was still too close to call on Wednesday but the winner could soon have to start campaigning all over again - in a different district against a different opponent for the November congressional elections.
+(Reuters) - Democrat Conor Lamb claimed victory on Wednesday in a razor-close election in a Pennsylvania district that President Donald Trump won easily in 2016, but he may soon have to start campaigning again - in a different district against a different opponent for the November congressional elections.

 That is because the 18th District, as currently drawn in southwestern Pennsylvania, will cease to exist because of a recent court order that set new boundaries for every district in the state.

-Democrat Conor Lamb, who was slightly ahead in the race for the seat in the U.S. House of Representatives on Wednesday, likely will start campaigning in the new 17th District.
-Republican Rick Saccone, should he still have a political future after failing to handily win a district Donald Trump carried by 20 points in 2016, might try for the seat in the newly drawn 14th District.
+Lamb, who appeared to have a small but insurmountable lead in Tuesday's special election for the U.S. House of Representatives seat, likely will start campaigning in the new 17th District.
+Republican Rick Saccone, should he still have a political future after apparently failing to win what had been a safe Republican district, might try for the seat in the newly drawn 14th District.

 The political game of musical chairs could once again make western Pennsylvania hard-fought ground.
 Districts that were once considered solidly Republican and that voted for Trump in the 2016 presidential election now look winnable by Democrats.